503A Sterile Compounders Urged to Rethink Material Selection

 USP <797> and FDA expectations place growing emphasis on component quality, documentation, and depyrogenation practices

-As scrutiny sharpens around complex sterile drug compounding (especially nonsterile-to-sterile processes, batched compounding, and compounds having extended beyond use dating), 503A pharmacies are facing increasing pressure to ensure that every component used in compounded sterile preparations (CSPs)—from APIs and excipients to glassware and stir bars—meets the quality and documentation requirements set forth in USP <797> Section 9.3.1 and related FDA guidance.
+As scrutiny sharpens around complex sterile drug compounding (especially nonsterile-to-sterile processes, batched compounding, and compounds having extended beyond use dating), 503A pharmacies are encountering increased regulatory attention regarding how components used in compounded sterile preparations (CSPs) are evaluated against the quality and documentation expectations described in USP <797> Section 9.3.1 and related FDA guidance.

-While much attention in recent years has focused on air handling, garbing, and microbial control, industry experts are now sounding the alarm on a more fundamental issue: material selection.
+While much attention in recent years has focused on air handling, garbing, and microbial control, industry experts are increasingly emphasizing the importance of material selection.

 Choosing the Right Materials

 USP <797> states that “conventionally manufactured sterile products should be used when available and appropriate for the intended CSP.”
-This language encourages compounders to start with an FDA-approved sterile drug product when it fits the clinical and operational context.
+This language reflects USP’s preference for the use of FDA-approved sterile drug products when such products are clinically appropriate and operationally feasible.

-When a sterile commercial product is unavailable, inappropriate, or does not meet the clinical need, the use of an active pharmaceutical ingredient (API) may be permitted but under strict conditions.
+When a sterile commercial product is unavailable, inappropriate, or does not meet the clinical need, USP <797> addresses circumstances under which the use of an active pharmaceutical ingredient (API) may be considered.

 As per USP, all APIs and other components used must be evaluated for suitability for use in sterile drug preparations.
-Components labeled with “not for pharmaceutical use”, “not for injectable use”, “not for human use” or an equivalent statement must not be used to compound for these purposes.
+USP <797> specifies that components labeled with “not for pharmaceutical use”, “not for injectable use”, “not for human use” or an equivalent statement are not considered suitable for use in sterile compounding.

 Also per USP <797>: